Not many people look for text messages or email templates to help them say no.

 My No Templates Workflow

-Store the templates on your favorite note-taking software.
-I use Evernote.
+- Store the templates on your favorite note-taking software.
+I use Notion.

 Time for Freedom